Explore Japan's Cultural Heritage

 Yokohama

-Activities: Explore the Minato Mirai waterfront, visit Yokohama Chinatown, and enjoy the view from Landmark Tower.
+Activities: Explore Minato Mirai waterfront, visit Yokohama Chinatown, enjoy view from Landmark Tower.

 Accommodation: Urban hotels, boutique accommodations.